title

 Blacks, Power and Slavery in the 1850s

 Across greater western Africa, slavery remained a major activity.
 The production of palm oil was rising, and the demand for palm oil was creating wars among Africans around the southern portion of the Niger River.
 The Oyo empire, weakened by civil wars, became a source of slaves for its neighbors, and slaves from Oyo and Igbo were exported from Bonny and Brass despite patrolling British gunships.
-The British began extending their power up the Niger River, amid the divided and warring peoples, to eliminate the Ijo middlemen in palm oil trade and to trade directly with the Igbo.
-And in 1851 the British navy occupied Lagos in an effort to shut down the slave market there.
+The British began extending their power up the Niger River, amid the divided and warring peoples, in order to eliminate the Ijo middlemen in palm oil trade and to trade directly with the Igbo.
+In 1851 the British navy occupied Lagos, capital of modern-day Nigeria, in an effort to shut down the slave market there.

-From the Portuguese controlled west coast of southern Africa, Angola, the exportation of slaves ended around 1850.
-Inland from the coastal town of Benguela, the Ovimbundu (Umbundu) people lost business with the decline in the slave trade, but they remained successful organizers of trading caravans and a link between the Portuguese on the coast and Chokwe suppliers of goods from farther inland.
+Along Portuguese controlled West Central Africa – Angola – the exportation of slaves ended around 1850.
+Inland from the coastal town of Benguela the Ovimbundu (Umbundu) people lost business with the decline in the slave trade, but they remained successful organizers of trading caravans and a link between the Portuguese on the coast and Chokwe suppliers of goods farther inland.
 Their success in trading and their possession of guns gave them economic superiority and prestige over some other tribes in the area.
-The Portuguese found them friendly – as good traders are – and many Ovimbundu readily acquired aspects of western culture, while keeping their religious traditions.
+The Portuguese found them friendly – as good traders are – and the usual cultural diffusions across history continued.
+Many Ovimbundu readily acquired aspects of western culture, while keeping their religious traditions.

-The Chokwe had changed from full-time hunting for game to searching also for ivory and beeswax with which to trade.
+The Chokwe people in what today is eastern Angola had changed from full-time hunting for game to searching also for ivory and beeswax with which to trade.
 They had acquired firearms and had used their guns against those they had come across who were not so well armed.
 The Chokwe strengthened their communities by capturing women, whom they put to work growing food and processing beeswax.
-The Chokwe moved farther inland to the northeast, where they were able to take advantage of local displeasure with Lunda kings, who were taxing villages heavily and taking as taxes a quota in slaves.
-The Chokwe absorbed the western portion of the crumbling Lunda empire.
+The Chokwe moved farther inland to the northeast, where they were able to take advantage of local displeasure with Lunda kings.
+These kings were taxing villages heavily and taking as taxes a quota in slaves, and the Chokwe were able to absorb the western portion of the crumbling Lunda empire.

-Back toward the center-south of Africa in the mid-1800s, those called Bisa became participants in the trading of goods that passed through the Lunda people at Bunkeya and then to the east coast.
-Lunda chieftains took a cut in the Bisa trader's profits by customs dues, and they obliged the Bisa to pay them tribute.
-The Bisa were also subjected to raids from the Bemba to their north, who had acquired firearms.
+Toward the center of southern Africa in the mid-1800s those called Bisa became participants in the trading of goods that passed through territory of the Lunda people at Bunkeya and then to the east coast.
+Lunda chieftains took a cut in Bisa trader's profits in the form of customs dues, and they obliged the Bisa to pay them tribute.
+The Bisa were also subjected to raids from the Bemba to their north, who had acquired firearms – more cultural diffusion.

 With the newly acquired power that came with guns, a Bemba chieftain created a greater unity among the Bemba and, in 1856, he was able to fend off an attack by the Ngoni, from the south.

 In the 1860s, on an extension of the Congo River called the Lubala, around Nyangwe and Kasongo, another trading power with guns arose.
 This was a federation ruled by Hamed bin Muhammed, commonly known as Tippu Tip, a man of mixed Arab and black African descent.
 The federation engaged in a variety of activities, including hunting in the forest and raiding surrounding villages.
 They captured women for concubines and men and women to work their plantations of sugar cane, rice and maize.
-And they used captives as porters in their trade eastward, through Ujiji and Tabora, to Zanzibar.
-Tippu Tip did much to destroy the Songye towns of the upper Lualaba River, and he weakened the Luba empire to his south.
+And they used captives as porters in their trade eastward to Zanzibar, through Ujiji and Tabora.
+Tippu Tip did much to destroy the Songye towns of the upper Lualaba River.
+He weakened the Luba empire to his south.
 His empire stretched from the Luba, in the south, northward to where the Congo River turned westward.